 Resource Recovery 1 provides an overview of how waste is currently handled internationally and nationally, legislation, as well as waste characterisation, which is important when choosing the right recycling technology.
-Social and economic aspects such as pressures on or obstacles to recycling are also taken into account in the course.
-The course Resource Recovery 2 focuses on giving the student insight into the status of the research currently as well as future techniques and opportunities for improved recycling; ethical aspects related to recycling are also addressed.
-How companies and society should design products and processes and services and business models to promote a development from a linear economy to a circular economy is addressed and discussed in the course Circular Economy.
-Life Cycle Assessment is a methods course that focuses on the LCA method, its applications and its limitations.
+Social and economic aspects such as pressure on or obstacles to recycling are also taken into account in the course.
+The course Resource Recovery 2 focuses on giving the student an insight into where the research front lies in the field, as well as future techniques and opportunities for improved recycling, The ethical aspects related to recycling are also addressed.
+How companies and society should design products and processes and services and business models to promote a development from linear economy to a circular economy is addressed and discussed in the course Circular Economy.
+The Life Cycle Assessment course focuses on the LCA method, its applications and its limitations.
 The course Theory of Science and Research Methodology is given during the first term; in this course, students gain increased knowledge and understanding of the research process and about quantitative as well as qualitative research methodologies in order to be able to apply this knowledge in project work and be well prepared for the final degree project.